FISHARMNIC/AppMaker/Learn.md

 var action = "bindthing.value.split(' ').map((word) => word && '🍕').join(' ')" //seperate to help with one-line cramming
 var bindthing = new onChange("updateId('sometext', 'innerHTML', action)") //all strings
 ```
-If you want you action to be static (e.g. just set the text to "bob" whenever its changed), `action` must be a double-string
+If you want you action to be static (e.g. just set the text to "bob" whenever its changed), `action` can also just be a string, number, or anything
-- This can be done with the following syntax: `var action = '"bob"'` <-- double quotes **of different types**

 A working snippet can be seen here
 ```
-var fs = require('fs');
-var clib = (`stuff`) // you need to import this, im not pasting it here because its too long class UIview() //same here
+const UIview = require('./UIview.js'); //import

 var page1 = new UIview('site/index.html') //create the page

     page1.script( //include scripts
         `
-        //var action = '"bob"' <-- example double-string var action = "bindthing.value.split(' ').map((word) => word && '🍕').join(' ')" //helps with cramming
+        //var action = "bob" <-- example string var action = "bindthing.value.split(' ').map((word) => word && '🍕').join(' ')" //helps with cramming
         var bindthing = new onChange("updateId('sometext', 'innerHTML', action)") // whenver bindthing is updated, update "sometext" by running "action" (above)